rauschma/markcheck/doc/manual/faq.md

 -->
 ```

-## How to set up a custom language?
+## Markcheck complains about an “unknown language”: How do I set up a new language?

 ### JSON format